raphael-group/hatchet/docs/source/doc_combine_counts_fw.md

 ## Output

-combine-counts produces a tab-separated file with the following fields.
+combine-counts-fw produces a tab-separated file with the following fields.

 | Field | Description |
 |-------|-------------|